itdesign/kubernetes-workshop/docs/tutorial/03-bonus.md

 has_children: true
 ---

-# Bonus tutorials
+# Bonus Tutorials

-Here are some bonus tutorials if we are faster than expected.
+Here are some bonus chapters if it worked faster than expected and you have some time left.